HISTORY OF THANKSGIVING: FRIENDLY INDIAN SQUANTO

-We’ve all heard the story of how the Pilgrims, landing in Massachusetts on the Mayflower in 1620, were ill-equipped to survive the harsh winters of the New World.
-We’ve also heard how they met a Native American Indian of the Pawtuxet tribe named Squanto who befriended them.
+We’ve all heard the story of how the Pilgrims, landing in Massachusetts four hundred years ago on the Mayflower in 1620, were ill-equipped to survive the harsh winters of the New World.
+We’ve also heard how they met a Native American Indian of the Pawtuxet tribe named Squanto, who befriended them.
 He taught them how to survive in their new wilderness home, showed them how to plant and fertilize their crops, fish, and acted as an interpreter with the Wampanoag tribe and its chief, Massasoit (pictured above from Plymouth, MA).

 The fact that he already knew English before the Pilgrims landed is what is remarkable.